awslabs/aws-postgresql-jdbc/README.md

 [![Javadoc](https://javadoc.io/badge2/software.aws.rds/aws-postgresql-jdbc/javadoc.svg?kill_cache=1)](https://javadoc.io/doc/software.aws.rds/aws-postgresql-jdbc)
 [![License](https://img.shields.io/badge/License-BSD--2--Clause-blue.svg)](https://opensource.org/licenses/BSD-2-Clause)

-**The Amazon Web Services (AWS) JDBC Driver for PostgreSQL** is a driver that enables applications to take full advantage of the features of clustered PostgreSQL databases.
-It is drop-in compatible and based on the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc), and is compatible with all PostgreSQL deployments.
+**The Amazon Web Services (AWS) JDBC Driver for PostgreSQL** allows an application to take advantage of the features of clustered PostgreSQL databases.
+It is based on and is drop-in compatible with the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc), and is compatible with all PostgreSQL deployments.

-The AWS JDBC Driver for PostgreSQL currently enables fast failover for Amazon Aurora with PostgreSQL compatibility.
+The AWS JDBC Driver for PostgreSQL supports fast failover for Amazon Aurora with PostgreSQL compatibility.
 Support for additional features of clustered databases, including features of Amazon RDS for PostgreSQL and on-premises PostgreSQL deployments, is planned.

-> **IMPORTANT** Because this project is in preview, you may see breaking changes throughout.
-We encourage you to experiment with the PostgreSQL driver but DO NOT adopt it for production use.
-Use of the PostgreSQL driver in preview is subject to the terms and conditions contained in the [AWS Service Terms](https://aws.amazon.com/service-terms), particularly the Beta Service Participation Service Terms, and apply to any drivers not marked as 'Generally Available'.
+> **IMPORTANT** Because this project is in preview, we encourage you to experiment with the PostgreSQL driver but DO NOT recommend adopting it for production use.
+Use of the PostgreSQL driver in preview is subject to the terms and conditions contained in the [AWS Service Terms](https://aws.amazon.com/service-terms), (particularly the Beta Service Participation Service Terms) This applies to any drivers not marked as 'Generally Available'.

 ## What is Failover?